danbrakeley/p4harmonize/README.md

 ## Usage

-`p4harmonize` pulls configuration from a `config.toml` file, which it looks for in the current folder.
+`p4harmonize` pulls configuration from a `config.toml` file, which it looks for in the current working directory.
 You can change where it looks by passing `-config <filename>`.

 Here's an example `config.toml` file: